brucedkyle/ibmcloud_for_partners/docs/cloud/baremetal.md

 **IBM Cloud Bare Metal Servers** are single-tenant, dedicated servers that can be deployed and managed as cloud services.
 They are part of IBM Cloud and are available in either [classic](https://www.ibm.com/products/bare-metal-servers/classic) or [VPC](https://www.ibm.com/products/bare-metal-servers/vpc) deployment models.

+!!! key "Key value"

     Servers can be provisioned and used in hourly and monthly billing increments.

     IBM also offers certified infrastructure for some of the most common and demanding enterprise workloads, such as:

     - Bare Metal Servers are available in hourly or monthly increments
     - You get the latest-generation [NVIDIA GPUs](https://www.ibm.com/cloud/gpu) and x86 microarchitecture from [Intel Xeon](https://www.ibm.com/cloud/intel) and [AMD EPYC](https://www.ibm.com/cloud/amd)
     - Multiple Bare Metal Servers can communicate on the IBM Cloud virtual private network as if stationed on the same rack

 ## Enterprise workloads